 Milk kefir grains are a living organic culture made up of proteins, sugars, and fats.
 It is composed of living colonies of various yeasts and bacteria existing in a microbial symbiotic matrix.
 These microorganisms ferment the lactose in the milk over the course of a day, resulting in a tart and effervescent drink beneficial for its probiotic qualities and gut health.

-Traditional milk kefir is produced by inoculating milk with kefir starter culture called grains and fermented over time.
+Milk kefir is produced by inoculating milk with kefir starter culture called grains and fermented over time.

 The grains range in colour from pure white to yellowish white.
 White is the acceptable colour of healthy grains.
 Yellowish white is the outcome of leaving the grains in the same milk during fermentation for longer than the optimal 24-hour period.